marcduez/graphql-validation-directives/README.md

 **multipleOf**

-A number that must go into the provided value without remainder.
+Throws if the number is not multiple of the provided integer value.

 ```gql
 input Mutation1Input {